Amiel Courtin-Wilson: Career

 His feature documentary Man on Earth is due for release in 2023, following its world premiere at Sheffield DocFest, along with his feature-length thermal imaging documentary Traces.

 Selected films

 Chasing Buddha (2000)

 Amiel’s debut feature documentary film Chasing Buddha follows Australian ex-Catholic, ex-political activist and feminist Robina Courtin.
 The film premiered internationally at the 2000 Sundance Film Festival and was in competition at the Sydney Film Festival, AFI Awards and the Singapore International Film Festival.
 It earned good reviews.

 Bastardy (2008)

 Bastardy (2008) is a feature documentary following the Australian Aboriginal actor Jack Charles, filmed over a period of seven years.
 The film won the Grand Jury Prize at the 2010 FIFO (film festival) and Best Documentary at the Film Critics Circle of Australia in 2009.
-It was selected at several film festivals worldwide, including Sydney, Melbourne, Kiev International Film Festival, and Singapore International Film Festivals.
+It was selected at several film festivals worldwide, including Sydney, Melbourne, Kyiv International Film Festival, and Singapore International Film Festivals.